 Despite its name, fertility massage is also suitable and beneficial for women who aren’t trying to conceive.
 Women with PCOS have an imbalance of hormones and often have stagnation in the pelvic area.
-By improving circulation of blood around the body and stimulating the endocrine (hormonal) system, massage can improve the proper functioning of your body’s organs, balance hormones, improve immunity, decrease inflammation and lower feelings of stress, anxiety and depression.
+By improving the circulation of blood around the body and stimulating the endocrine (hormonal) system, massage can improve the proper functioning of your body’s organs, balance hormones, improve immunity, decrease inflammation, and lower feelings of stress, anxiety, and depression.

 You can pay to get a fertility massage and I completely recommend it.
 But you can also perform fertility massage at home.
 It can be as simple as a belly rub that focuses on your lower abdomen and includes some nice clock-wise circular motions.
 You want to massage your belly enough that it starts to feel warm; this indicates that blood has circulated to the area.

 We get almost all our vitamin D from the sun; very little can come from our food.
 And it is ESSENTIAL for health and in particular, fertility.
 All living things require Vitamin D to function optimally and yet it has been found that up to 85% of women with PCOS have a vitamin D deficiency.
 Vitamin D deficiency is linked to insulin resistance, difficulty ovulating, hirsutism (unwanted facial and body hair), high androgens, weight gain, and depression.